geraldhinson/geraldhinson.github.io/_posts/2025-05-15-TheDaringApacheEscape.md

 >She was 100% right - <i>God is not defined by those who follow him.</i>

-I am reminded of the story wherein Jesus caught his followers trying to keep children away from Him as he ministered, only to be scolded by him as he warmly welcomed the kids saying, <b><i>"Leave the children alone, and do not forbid them from coming to Me; for the kingdom of heaven belongs to such as these."</i></b>
+I am reminded of the story wherein Jesus scolded his followers for trying to keep children away from Him as he ministered.
+His words to them were, <b><i>"Leave the children alone, and do not forbid them from coming to Me; for the kingdom of heaven belongs to such as these."</i></b>

 >Sometimes kids see things so much more clearly than we adults.